republique-et-canton-de-geneve/git-sync/README.md

   * For every user in list L1:
     * If the user does not exist in GitLab, do nothing (see section [GitLab authentication](#gitlab-authentication)).
-    * If the user exists in GitLab and is not assigned to the matching group, assign it with the "Maintainer" GitLab role.
+    * If the user already exists in GitLab and is not assigned to the matching group, assign it with the "Maintainer" GitLab role.
-    * If the user exists in GitLab and is already assigned to the matching group, do nothing.
+    * If the user already exists in GitLab and is already assigned to the matching group, do nothing.
   * Additionally:
-    * If a user exists in GitLab, is assigned to the matching group but is not in list L1, remove it from the matching group, unless the user belongs to the LDAP administrator group (see reason below) or to the list of not-to-be-cleaned users.
+    * If a user already exists in GitLab, is assigned to the matching group but is not in list L1, remove it from the matching group, unless the user belongs to the LDAP administrator group (see reason below) or to the list of not-to-be-cleaned users.

 BR3.
 Retrieve the list of users (L1) of all standard GitLab groups:
   * For every user in list L1:
     * For every GitLab group not in `limited-access-groups`:
-      * If he is not assigned to the matching group, assign it with the "Developer" GitLab role.
+      * If the user is not assigned to the matching group, assign it with the "Developer" GitLab role.
-      * If he has a lower GitLab role assigned to the matching group, assign it with the "Developer" GitLab role.
+      * If the user is already assigned to the matching group with a role weaker than "Developer", assign it with the "Developer" GitLab role.
-      * If he has a upper or equal GitLab role assigned to the matching group, do nothing.
+      * If the user is already assigned to the matching group with a role stronger than or equal to "Developer", do nothing.

 BR4.
 For the administrator LDAP group (if any, defined by `admin-group`), retrieve the list of users.
 For every user in the list:
   * If the user does not exist in GitLab, do nothing (see section [GitLab authentication](#gitlab-authentication)).
-  * If the user exists in GitLab:
+  * If the user already exists in GitLab:
     * Give it the Admin (as opposed to Regular) access level.
     * Assign it to all non-administrator groups (with Maintainer role permission), except the groups in a black list supplied as a parameter to the application.